chipsalliance/f4pga/docs/f4pga/modules/index.md

 In _mapping_ mode the module is provided with an incomplete configuration which
 includes:
-  * `takes` namespace: this maps names of input dependecies to the paths of these dependencies
+  * `takes` namespace: this maps names of input dependencies to the paths of these dependencies
   * `values` namespace: this maps names of variables to the values of those variables.